Join Us at Webster

 • The student will demonstrate familiarity with basic financial concepts.

-• The student will demonstrate proficiency with the application of the Time Value of Money.
+• The student will demonstrate proficiency with the application of the time value of money (TVM).

 • The student will demonstrate proficiency in the use of basic differential calculus to solve production or consumer optimization problems.